 Kids and Kentucky go together like peas and carrots, make no mistake.
 For this is a place brimming with diverse experiences, perfect for entertaining family members of every age.
 Cycle through cities, ride the railways, or hit the Niagara of the South in a destination that’ll provide you with everything you need to make the very best memories.
 Liking the sound of it?
-Then read on and allow us to bring some of our favorite family experiences to life…
+Then read on and allow us to bring some of our favourite family experiences to life…

 The Country Girl at Heart Farm will be a great hit with all the family members.
 It’s more than just a B&B. Here children will have the opportunity to live and lend a helping hand on a real working farm.
-They’ll gather eggs in the barn for breakfast in the mornings and get to help out with various activities in the workstore.
+They’ll gather eggs in the barn for breakfast in the mornings and get to help out with various activities in the workshop.

 BIKE AROUND LOUISVILLE